LucasDelfino92/morrowindsharp/readme.md

 ### Is this mod compatible with Morrowind Sharp?

 This modlist is offered as is, and I won't answer compatibility questions.
 If you want to find out if a mod is compatible, ask someone else, or use TES3View and Mod Organizer 2 to check for yourself and solve conflicts.

-For a short break down:
-- Tamriel Rebuilt: many of the mods featured in the guide are Vvardenfell-specific, meaning Tamriel Rebuilt will not benefit from them.
-But the guide should be 99% compatible.
-- Morrowind Rebirth: no.
-- Beautiful Cities of Morrowind: according to RandomPal, author of BCoM, it is.
-But refer to the disclaimer above.